JesseEisen/ctest/README.md

 Notice, All the test files need to begin with `Test_` and all the test functions need to begin with `Test_` too.

-Here is the test code:(The assert macro and result analyst will add later)
+Here is the test code:

 ```c
 #include "cregex.h"